 Aggregate Information and Organizational Structures

-We study an organization with a top management (principal) and multiple subunits (agents) with private information that determine the organization's aggregate efficiency.
-Under centralization, eliciting the agent's private information may induce the principal to manipulate aggregate information, which obstructs an e¤ective use of information for the organization.
-Under delegation, the principal concedes more information rent, but is able to use the agent's information more effectively.
+We study information flows in an organization with a top management (principal) and multiple subunits (agents) with private information that determines the organization's overall efficiency.
+Under centralized communication, eliciting the agents' information may induce the principal to manipulate aggregate information, which obstructs an effective use of information.
+Under hierarchical communication, the principal concedes more information rent due to loss of control, but is able to use the agents' information more effectively.
 The trade-off between the organizational structures depends on the likelihood that the agents are efficient.
-Centralization is optimal when such likelihood is low.
-Delegation, by contrast, is optimal when it is high.
+Centralized communication is optimal when such likelihood is low.
+Hierarchical communication, by contrast, is optimal when it is high.